wdporter/acim/src/workbook/introduction/index.md

 ::: {% endif %}

 2. The exercises are very simple.
-²They do not require a great deal of time, and it does not matter where you do them.
+They do not require a great deal of time, and it does not matter where you do them.
-³They need no preparation.
+They need no preparation.
-⁴The training period is one year.
+The training period is one year.
-⁵The exercises are numbered from 1 to 365.
+The exercises are numbered from 1 to 365.
-⁶Do not undertake to do more than one set of exercises a day.
+Do not undertake to do more than one set of exercises a day.

 ::: details Expanded

 The exercises are very simple.
-²They [the exercises] do not require a great deal of time, and it does not matter where you do them [the exercises].
+They [the exercises] do not require a great deal of time, and it does not matter where you do them [the exercises].
-³They [the exercises] need no preparation.
+They [the exercises] need no preparation.
-⁴The training period is one year.
+The training period is one year.
-⁵The exercises are numbered from 1 to 365.
+The exercises are numbered from 1 to 365.
-⁶Do not undertake to do more than one set of exercises a day.
+Do not undertake to do more than one set of exercises a day.

 :::

 ::: details Substituted

 The exercises are very simple.
-²The exercises do not require a great deal of time, and it does not matter where you do the exercises.
+The exercises do not require a great deal of time, and it does not matter where you do the exercises.
-³The exercises need no preparation.
+The exercises need no preparation.
-⁴The training period is one year.
+The training period is one year.
-⁵The exercises are numbered from 1 to 365.
+The exercises are numbered from 1 to 365.
-⁶Do not undertake to do more than one set of exercises a day.
+Do not undertake to do more than one set of exercises a day.

 :::